drrobotk/drrobotk.github.io/_posts/2022-08-30-AJAX-with-python.md

     return open_tag + '&amp;'.join(params_list) + '</post></ajaxrequest>'
 ```

-Always try to reproduce the AJAX calls before trying something more complicated or heavy like using an automated browser.
+Always try to reproduce the AJAX routines before trying something more complicated or heavy like using an automated browser.